 Warm antibody hemolytic anemia is the most common form of autoimmune hemolytic anemia (AIHA); it is more common among women.
 Autoantibodies in warm antibody hemolytic anemia generally react at temperatures ≥ 37° C. The autoantibodies may occur.

-Some drugs (eg, α-methyldopa, levodopa—see see Drugs That Cause Warm Antibody Hemolytic Anemia) stimulate production of autoantibodies against Rh antigens (α-methyldopa-type of AIHA).
+Some drugs (eg, α-methyldopa, levodopa—see Table 3: Drugs That Cause Warm Antibody Hemolytic Anemia) stimulate production of autoantibodies against Rh antigens (α-methyldopa-type of AIHA).
 Other drugs stimulate production of autoantibodies against the antibiotic–RBC-membrane complex as part of a transient hapten mechanism; the hapten may be stable (eg, high-dose penicillin, cephalosporins) or unstable (eg, quinidine, sulfonamides).